-Waterworks is a department of the City of Newport News, major decisions about your drinking water are made by Newport News City Council.
-They meet on the second and fourth Tuesdays of each month at 7:00 pm.
-These meetings are broadcast live on the Newport News City Channel (in Newport News - Cox channel 48 and Verizon FIOS channel 19) and can be viewed live or on-demand on the web at www.nnva.gov/nntv.
+The water throughout the majority of Naval Weapons Station Yorktown is purchased from Newport News Waterworks.
+The Waterworks is a department of the City of Newport News and decisions directly impacting the drinking water are made by the Newport News City Council.
+They meet on the second and fourth Tuesdays of each month at 7:00 pm and are open to the public.
+These meetings are broadcast live on the Newport News City Channel (Newport News- Cox channel 48 and Verizon FIOS channel 19) and can be viewed live or on-demand on the web at www.nnva.gov/2177/Watch.